-School Bus Driver: Job Description and Requirements for Becoming a School Bus Driver
+School Bus Driver: Job Description & Requirements

 School bus drivers are more than just vehicle operators - students often consider them friends, and parents trust them with the safety of their children.
 While a college education is not required for this career, school bus drivers must complete training and obtain commercial driver's licenses and bus driver endorsements.